nazdridoy/world-religions-wiki/README.md

-# World Religions Study Notes
+# World Religions WIKI (Work in process-WIP)

-This repository contains interlinked markdown study notes on "World Religions Explained"
+This repository contains interlinked markdown version of World Religions WIKI

 ## Structure

 The notes are organized as follows: